A Black-necked Stilt’s Reflection in the Morning Light

-Each blog series below has it’s own unique look at the birds encountered at different locations that I have visited around the world:
+With a primary focus on birds, each blog series below has it’s own unique look at the wildlife and wild places encountered at different locations that I have visited around the world.

 Saskatchewan Birds – Oiseaux in the Land of Living Skies